Setting the Record Straight

 On the other hand, I really like that they don't overpromise.
 They make the compatibility database very prominent and encourage you to look to see whether the applications you want to run are supported.
 They even offer a full-featured 14-day trial to see whether it's really for you.

 Crossover's Real Merits—What Can You Actually do With it?

 CrossOver, at the time of writing, supports 3,062 applications with 5/5 stars.
 I looked through all of them.
-Most of these applications are games, some of them are applications that have been completely deprecated by this point, some of them that have fully-featured native Linux versions, and a choice few of them are popular Windows-only software in use today:
+Most of these applications are games, some of them are applications that have been completely deprecated and abandoned by this point, some of them that have fully-featured native Linux versions or alternatives, and a choice few of them are popular Windows-only software in use today:

 - Microsoft Office—I would hazard a guess that the vast majority of people who use CrossOver use it for Microsoft Office.
 I am no exception.
 It's only on a rare occasion that I find myself in need of it, but it's nice to have when LibreOffice doesn't suffice.
 While buggy and sometimes unstable, I find it quite usable.
 The installation process was very unstable, though.
 I use Office 365, but apparently specific Office releases such as Office 2019 do not install.
 On Office 365, though, I run 2021 versions of the applications.

 - Amazon Kindle For PC—I tried to get this working with Wine-Staging, but had no luck.
 CrossOver, however, handled it admirably.
 I've since uninstalled it, however...I like DRM-Free ebooks and paperback books more.

 - Kobo—Kobo's ebook reader.
 Seems to have a 5 star rating, but no one has tested it since 2017.